egelke/aarch64/00. Sum/README.md

 ## Debugging

-On your target machine, `Process Server`:
+On your target machine, start the `Process Server` with the following command:

 ```
 c:\Users\bryan> dbgsrv -t tcp:port=5005